1960 United States presidential election

-Nixon faced little opposition in the Republican race to succeed popular incumbent Dwight D. Eisenhower.
-Kennedy, a junior U.S. senator from Massachusetts, established himself as the Democratic front-runner with his strong performance in the 1960 Democratic primaries, including a key victory in West Virginia over Senator Hubert Humphrey.
+Nixon faced little opposition in the Republican race to succeed popular incumbent Eisenhower.
+Kennedy, the junior senator from Massachusetts, established himself as the Democratic frontrunner with his strong performance in the 1960 Democratic primaries, including key victories in Wisconsin and West Virginia over Senator Hubert Humphrey.
 He defeated Senate Majority Leader Lyndon B. Johnson on the first presidential ballot of the 1960 Democratic National Convention, and asked Johnson to serve as his running mate.
-The issue of the Cold War dominated the election, as tensions were high between the United States and the Soviet Union.